Access and Security

 - Provide access on a role-based model and promptly remove or change access as staff moves or leaves (view ‘User Administration’ page for details)

 - Assist in any investigation should there be a breach involving your organization’s data

 Removing and Adjusting Access Settings

 Insurers are asked to provide access to HCAI on a role-based model.
 Access to electronic information in HCAI should be granted on a need-to-know basis to facilitate each user’s responsibilities.
-Access should be tracked and removed immediately upon change in role or exit.
+Access should be tracked and removed immediately upon a change in role or exit.

 HCAI users who leave your organization should be deactivated as soon as possible.
 Deactivating the user access prevents unauthorized access to the HCAI system.
-Adjusters must also eventually have their adjuster account deactivated to prevent documents arriving to an unattended worklist.

 Access for independent adjusters (IAs) should be managed promptly as adjusters change.
 For the security of your account, each independent adjuster must have his or her own user ID and password that is closely administered by a representative within your organization.
 Role descriptions for those with IA responsibilities should include backup persons for cases of temporary or permanent absence.
 Contracts with IAs should involve a process for handing passwords promptly, especially in unexpected staff changes.

 We use passwords for so many accounts in our lives (i.e. banking, email, taxes, social media, work logins).
 In most cases, it makes sense to carry some kind of list or ‘cheat sheet’ to help us out.
 If find it helpful to keep a password cheat sheet, it should never contain the password itself, and should be as cryptic as possible so that it is meaningless to anyone but the user.